jeffvance/kube_vol_provisioning/README.md

 </html>
 ```

-We can ssh into f21-2, where the httpd pod is running, and perform the same steps to show that the RHGS volume has been mouted in the pod's container and that the index.html file can be accessed, just as we did on node f21-2.
+We can ssh into f21-2, where the httpd pod is running, and perform the same steps to show that the RHGS volume has been mounted in the pod's container and that the index.html file can be accessed, just as we did on node f21-2.
 And, as we did above, we can use *curl* to access the index.html file too:
 ```
 ssh f21-2
 curl 172.17.0.4:80/test/index.html